 Located in the Tularosa Basin in the Northern Chihuahuan Desert, between the New Mexico towns of Alamogordo and Las Cruces, is one of the world’s largest gypsum sand dune fields.
 From sledding down the steep dunes to taking a ranger-led hike, these are the best things to do in White Sands National Park.

 With 275 square miles of white sand dunes, White Sands National Park is one of the world’s largest gypsum dune fields and one of the natural wonders of the world.
 It is an irresistible, untamed natural playground.
 These are the 12 best things to do at White Sands National Park.

 There are all sorts of fun ways to enjoy the natural beauty of one of the world’s largest gypsum dune fields when you visit White Sands New Mexico.
-Scroll down to the table of contents and expand “In this Article” to easily select the activities that appeal most to you.
+Scroll up to the table of contents and expand “In this Article” to easily select the activities that appeal most to you.

 Important Note: By signing his name to the National Defense Authorization Act for Fiscal Year 2020 in December 2019, President Trump upgraded White Sands from a national monument to a national park.
 A few years later, you may still see America’s 62nd national park referred to by its former name, White Sands National Monument.

 1. Stop at the White Sands Visitor Center

 The adobe pueblo building at the entrance of the White Sands National Park is a great first stop.
 Here you can grab information on daily events, refill your water bottles, stock up on any necessities in its small gift shop, and explore the interactive exhibits in the museum.